iban-borras/informational-singularity-hypothesis/README.md

 .\Setup-virtual-envelop.ps1
 ```

-See also: docs/README_changes.md for a concise summary of recent updates.

 ### Additional Resources

-- **Issues**: Report technical problems
+- **Issues**: Report technical problems on GitHub
-- **Discussions**: Scientific debates about HSI
+- **Discussions**: Scientific debates about ISH
 - **Wiki**: Extensive documentation (future)
 - **Papers**: Publications derived from the project
 - **Config Help**: All parameters documented in `config.json`

 ---

 **Note**: This system is under active development as part of pioneering scientific research.
-HSI represents a new frontier in understanding informational reality.
+ISH represents a new frontier in understanding informational reality.
 Results may open unexpected paths towards fundamental discoveries about the nature of existence.